 This one is thanks to my husband’s new job.
 I have some chronic health concerns that haven’t been properly managed as our insurance didn’t cover most of what I needed.
 We also have an autistic son who has services and medications that would be thousands of dollars a month without our insurance.
 We are truly lucky to be able to access the care that we need and know that in an emergency we will be ok.

-These three furry babies make everything easier to deal with, no matter what stresses pop up I feel more able to handle it while in their calming presence.
+These four furry babies make everything easier to deal with, no matter what stresses pop up I feel more able to handle it while in their calming presence.
 When I think about what I’m grateful for, these sweethearts are definitely high on my list.

 5. Social Media

-While there are definitely things that I hate about social media, I love that I can keep in touch easily with my family back in Kansas.
+While there are things that I hate about social media, I love that I can keep in touch easily with my family back in Kansas.
 My nieces are now teenagers (and one is an actual adult) and I get to really see into their lives thanks to Instagram and Snapchat.
 We get to play games and send silly pictures and I feel close to them even though I’m far away.
 This is one thing I’m very grateful for.

 I am a member of some Facebook groups, one in particular, that provides such a meaningful source of support, love and accountability for me.
 I feel closer to the women in that group than to almost anyone else in my life.